Why Full face Helmets Are Bad For Snow Skiing

 Being a role model

-Whether you are a novice or an expert, there are people around you that are keenly watching your steps.
-Most of them are children that need to know that wearing a helmet when skiing is required.
+People around you watch your steps keenly, whether you are a novice or an expert.
+Most of them are children who must know that wearing a helmet when skiing is required.
 Don’t smash their trust in you by skiing with your bear heads.

 Add some Flare